sph-mn/sph-sc-lib/readme.md

 returns 1 on success or 0 if the memory allocation failed.

-the set size does not automatically grow, so a new set has to be created should the specified size turn out to be insufficient.
+the set size does not automatically grow, so a new set has to be created should the specified size later turn out to be insufficient.

 ### insert
 ```